-Mr. Greg Thomson P.Geo recommends a coincident program of IP surveys and diamond drilling to be carried out on previously untested anomalous geophysical zones on the Astro showing area, in particular in areas of three well-defined coincident VLF-EM and magnetic low anomalies as determined by geophysical surveys carried out on behalf of QPX Minerals Inc. in 1989.
+The author recommends a coincident program of IP surveys and diamond drilling to be carried out on previously untested or partially tested anomalous geophysical zones on the Astro showing area, in particular to focus on areas of three well-defined VLF-EM anomalies with coincident magnetic low anomalies as determined by geophysical surveys carried out on behalf of QPX Minerals Inc. in 1989.